• Skip to primary navigation

 Balsamic Glazed Pork and Green Beans

-This balsamic glazed pork and green beans skillet balances tangy-sweet flavors with tender meat and crisp-tender vegetables.
+This balsamic glazed pork and green beans skillet balances tangy-sweet flavors with tender meat and crisp-tender vegetables, featuring an Italian-style balsamic reduction made from vinegar traditionally aged in Modena.

-Thin pork medallions sear quickly in a hot pan until golden brown and then finish simmering in a glossy balsamic reduction that clings to every piece.
+Thin pork medallions sear quickly in a hot pan (about 2-3 minutes per side) until golden brown and then finish simmering in a glossy balsamic reduction that clings to every piece.

-Meanwhile, fresh green beans sauté alongside the pork, soaking up the same vibrant pan sauce and adding a bright, earthy counterpoint.
+Meanwhile, fresh green beans sauté alongside the pork, soaking up the same bright pan sauce and adding a bright, earthy counterpoint.

 The entire meal cooks in a single skillet so the pork juices and balsamic glaze mingle with the green beans.